Zach McKinstry Preview, Player Props: Tigers vs. White Sox

-On Friday, Zach McKinstry (.415 slugging percentage in past 10 games, including one home run) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 6:40 PM ET.
+On Saturday, Zach McKinstry (.227 on-base percentage in past 10 games, 75 points below season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
+First pitch is at 6:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox